-The DCE questions employed in this survey were designed based on the random utility theory (MaFadden, 1973).
-Consumer i's utility of choosing the alternative j is defined as where V{ij} is the systematic component of the utility function, and e{ij} is the unobservable component.
-The utility of choosing the alternative j relative to the "none of these" option for respondent i is represented by the alternative-specific constant β_j ; α is the marginal utility of price, and $Price{ij}$ is the price of the alternative j faced.
+Where V{ij} is the systematic component of the utility function, and e{ij} is the unobservable component.
+The utility of choosing the alternative j relative to the "none of these" option for respondent i is represented by the alternative-specific constant β_i ; α is the marginal utility of price, and Price{ij} is the price of the alternative j faced.

-$$U{ij} = V{ij} + e{ij} = \beta_j + \alpha Price{ij} + e{ij} \quad (1)$$ heterogeneity in consumer preferences.
-Distributional assumptions for the coefficients in Equation (1) were required to estimate the RPL model.
+After each respondent answered five DCE questions, 1,000×5=5,000 choice observations were collected and analyzed using a random parameter logit (RPL) model to account for heterogeneity in consumer preferences.
+Distributional assumptions for the coefficients in Eq.
+(1) were required to estimate the RPL model.
 In this study, a normal distribution was assumed for the alternative-specific constants, reflecting the possibility of positive and negative preferences for different canned ham products.
-The price coefficient is assumed to follow a constrained triangular distribution to allow for variation within a limited range (Hensher and Greene, 2003; Scarpa et al., 2013; Hensher et al., 2015).
-This constrained or one-sided triangular distribution excludes positive values of the price coefficient, ensuring a clear representation of an increase in demand with a fall in price.
+The price coefficient is assumed to follow a constrained triangular distribution to allow for variation within a limited range (Hensher and Greene, 2003; Hensher et al., 2015; Scarpa et al., 2013).
+This constrained or one-sided